 The latest info on safe fish intake

-Myth 8: You'll have to suffer through sickness
+Myth 7: You'll have to suffer through pain and sickness

 Why working out during pregnancy is so good for you (and baby)

 False!
 Being pregnant does not have to compromise your appearance (at least not above the belly), but you do need to be smart.
-Dr. Fischbein says that while there is a theoretical risk associated with coloring your hair (chemicals being absorbed through the scalp), studies have not shown anything conclusive.
+Fischbein says that while there is a theoretical risk associated with coloring your hair (chemicals being absorbed through the scalp), studies have not shown anything conclusive.
 He recommends avoiding dye for at least the first trimester, when the baby's organs are forming.
 Candice Wood, MD, an OBGYN at the Banner University Medical Center Phoenix, recommends relieving worries by opting for a natural vegetable dye over a permanent product (tomato juice, anyone?), or go for something semipermanent and don't leave it on longer than necessary while dyeing.
 Whether you're at a hair salon or at home, make sure the space is well ventilated.